lzfgary/CV-project/README.md

       -  Loss function = Cross entropy loss
       -  Optimizer = Stochastic gradient descent
       -  For each convolutional layer, the step is `Convolve -> BatchNorm -> ReLU -> MaxPool`
-      -  Then two linear layers are followed to output a `1 * 9` vector.
+      -  Then two linear layers are followed to output a `1 * 9` vector where each entry is the probablity of the mushroom belongs to the corresponding genus.

 ## Area of improvements: